MasonXon/csghub-installer/docs/compose_readme_en.md

 ### Usage
 1. Navigate to the `csghub` directory.
 2. Edit the `.env` file and set `SERVER_DOMAIN` to the current host's IP address or domain name.
 DO NOT use `127.0.0.1` or `localhost`.
 3. the space and registry related configurations in .env can be ignored without Kubernetes cluster.
-The configuration for integration with the existing Kubernetes cluster can be found [here](#Configure kubernetes).
+The configuration for integration with the existing Kubernetes cluster can be found [on below section](#Configure-kubernetes).
 3. Run the `startup.sh` script.
 Once all services are started, you can visit the self-deployed CSGHub service at `http://[SERVER_DOMAIN]`.

 ### Notes